 Here are a couple of tips that will save you the initial confusion we experienced:

 - Figure out the heel strap sizing before you head out to hike.
 There are two settings on the strap that are set into place via two pegs that fit into holes on the rubber strap.
 They are tight and tough to adjust with cold fingers.
 But they only need to be adjusted once, so do it when your fingers are warm, and you're not impeded by layers of snow clothes.

 - When the Boa dial is pulled up in the 'open' position, the top of the binding system stretches and opens quite far.
 We initially didn't realize this, which is why we were messing with the heel strap unnecessarily.

-We saw a couple mentions in other online reviews of the area where the Boa dial is located causing a pinch point, but this was not our personal experience and may have simply been an issue of those users over-tightening the dial.
+This is an interesting category for the Flex RDG.
+On the one hand, we love the Boa binding system — it feels very secure, it's uber comfortable, and it allows for tiny micro-adjustments on the fly.
+We saw a couple of mentions in other online reviews saying the area where the Boa dial is located causes a pinch point, but this was not our personal experience and may have been an issue of those users over-tightening the dial.
 We had zero issues in the time we were testing.

 However, the fact that there are thin wire cables exposed to the elements at all times causes us to raise an eyebrow.
 This feeling was confirmed when digging into other online reviews.
 There is a pattern of people having issues with the durability of this system and a general trend of unreliability.
 Multiple reviews discussed the binding system breaking or coming loose in deep snow.
 While we feel great recommending this snowshoe for trips that stay close to your car or other people, we can't give the green light to these shoes for remote or solo backcountry outings.
 The entire binding system is dependent on those thin wire cables, and if one were to snap, there is no way to repair the shoe on the fly.